 Spreading Jacob's Ladder (Polemonium reptans)

-I never expect to find spreading jacob’s ladder, and yet it always feels perfectly placed when I do.
-It’s a plant that seems to rise out of cool, damp air—one and a half to three feet tall, airy and open, with blue, bell‑shaped flowers that gather in loose, elongate clusters.
+Spreading Jacob’s ladder is a plant that seems to rise out of cool, damp air—one and a half to three feet tall, airy and open, with blue, bell‑shaped flowers that gather in loose, elongate clusters.
 Each bloom is only about three‑quarters of an inch wide, but when they’re crowded together on the branching stems, they create a soft, sky‑colored haze above the greenery.

 The leaves are what give the plant its name.
 They’re compound, with many narrow, lance‑shaped leaflets arranged neatly along a central stalk.
 Each leaflet tapers to a point and has smooth edges, giving the whole leaf a feathery, ladder‑like appearance.
-The leaves attach alternately along the stem, and their size and number vary from plant to plant, which makes each one feel a little different—recognizable, but with its own personality.
+The leaves attach alternately along the stem, and their size and number vary from plant to plant, which makes each one a little different—recognizable, but with its own personality.

 I usually find spreading jacob’s ladder in wet, open conifer woodlands or along meadow edges where moisture lingers.
 These are places where the soil stays cool and the light filters through in shifting patterns.
 The plant seems to like that balance: damp ground, open air, and enough sun to encourage those branching clusters of flowers.